Letting Out a Property: Do I Need a Landlord License (UK)?

 Processing times can range from a few weeks to several months, so don't leave it until the last minute.
 This is especially the case if your property is already occupied.

-Staying Ahead of Landlord Licensing in 2025
+Staying Ahead of Landlord Licensing

 So, do you need a landlord licence in the UK?
 Quite possibly, especially with the growing spread of selective licensing across England and Wales.
-If you don’t get the proper license, it can cost you thousands while also making it harder to manage or evict tenants legally.
+If you don't get the proper licence, it can cost you thousands while also making it harder to manage or evict tenants legally.

 On a more positive note, once you've figured out your responsibilities and gathered the right paperwork, staying compliant is very manageable, particularly with the right systems in place.